architb12/IITDForum/README.md

 The character limit for posts and comments are 5000 characters and 500 characters respectively.
 The application displays a real-time character counter as one enters input into the post/comment creation fields, for the user to check if they are within the limit.

 ###### Spam Prevention
-In order to prevent spamming, a user can only write 10 posts and 100 comments in a span of 24 hours.
+In order to prevent spamming, the application does not allow a user to create more than 10 posts or 100 comments within a span of 24 hours.

 ###### Tagging users
 <!--screenshot of tag suggestions-->